-- To discern to the state of the mind, one must be able to recognize (by use of the wakeful Consciousness) the thoughts and emotions as fluctuations of mind (non-identification of the mind).
+- To discern to the state of the mind, one must be able to recognize (by use of the wakeful consciousness) the thoughts and emotions as fluctuations of mind.
+In other words, non-identification of the mind.

 - Perception increases while mind movement becomes more and more subtle.

 - Real discernment is not the practice of labeling thoughts as “thought” and emotions as “emotion”.
 Discernment is to apprehend something, to see it, without conceptualization or mental-emotional fluctuations.